-Tennis elbow is a classic repetitive strain injury (RSI): a combination of chronic exhaustion and irritation in the muscles and tendons on the back of the arm and the outside of the elbow, which lift (extend) the wrist and fingers.
-Hotter, sharper pain right at the elbow probably indicates a classic case dominated by tendon trouble.
-Duller, more aching pain, spread more evenly around the back of the arm, usually suggests a more muscle-y case of tennis elbow — an idea that most articles neglect.
+Tennis elbow is a classic repetitive strain injury (RSI): a combination of chronic exhaustion and irritation in the muscles and tendons on the back of the arm and the outside of the elbow, which lift the wrist and fingers (extension).
+Hotter, sharper pain right at the elbow often indicates a classic case dominated by tendon trouble.
+Duller, more aching pain, spread more evenly around the back of the arm, usually suggests that muscle pain may be more dominant — a diagnostic possibility that is often neglected.
 Cases dominated by muscle pain may be much more treatable.

-This is a surprisingly controversial condition.
-A 1999 scientific paper in the Journal of Shoulder And Elbow Surgery asks “Is there any science out there?”
+This is a surprisingly puzzling and understudied condition.
+A scientific paper in the Journal of Shoulder And Elbow Surgery asked “Is there any science out there?”
 The authors pointed out that “all but one” study of tennis elbow had failed to find the inflammation that supposedly exists in the condition, and complain bitterly that, “Numerous nonoperative modalities have been described for the treatment of lateral tennis elbow.
 Most are lacking in sound scientific rationale.”1

 When a lot of remedies are suggested for a disease, that means it can’t be cured.